A support theorem for Hilbert schemes of planar curves, II: Background

-The space $\Def(\rC)$ admits a stratification (called the \emph{equigeneric stratification}) into locally closed subsets according to the cogenus of the geometric fibers of the family $\pi$.
+Given a versal family of curves $\pi:\C\to B$, the base scheme $B$ admits a stratification (called the \emph{equigeneric stratification}) into locally closed subsets according to the cogenus of the geometric fibers of the family $\pi$.
 More precisely, using the notation introduced in \ref{N:curves}, consider the cogenus function

-where $\C_{\ov t} :=\pi^{-1}(t)\times_{k(t)} \ov{k(t)}$ is a geometric fiber of $\pi$ over the point $t\in \Def(\rC)$.
+where $\C_{\ov t} :=\pi^{-1}(t)\times_{k(t)} \ov{k(t)}$ is a geometric fiber of $\pi$ over the point $t\in B$.